Cape May Lighthouse

 constructed at the southern tip of New Jersey, the first was built in 1823, the second in 1847, the locations of

+the first two are now underwater due to erosion.
 Cape May Lighthouse was added to the National Register of

+Historic Places on November 12, 1973.
 Over 2.5 million visitors have climbed the lighthouse since it opened

 to the public in 1988.
 There is a Visitors’ Orientation Center and Museum Shop carrying souvenirs, books and